AlexSartori/RISC-emV/README.md

 Graphical emulator for the RISC-V architecture, implementing the Tomasulo algorithm and the Simultaneous Multi-Threading.

+[Here](documentation.pdf) you can find a brief documentation of the project.

 ## Installation
 From within the repository directory: